Zephkek/TP-1450/README.md

    ftp> cd aaaaaaaaaa/bbbbbbbbbb/cccccccccc/dddddddddd/eeeeeeeeee/ffffffffff/gggggggggg/hhhhhhhhhh/iiiiiiiiii/jjjjjjjjjjjjjjjjjjjjjjjjj
    ftp: lostpeer due to signal 13
    ```
-   - **Critical Flaw**: Signal 13 (broken pipe) indicates that the server abruptly terminates the connection, likely due to memory corruption or resource exhaustion caused by oversized inputs.
+   - Signal 13 (broken pipe) indicates that the server abruptly terminates the connection, likely due to memory corruption or resource exhaustion caused by oversized inputs this does not happen always and I've been able to reproduce it only a couple of times one of them where the server signal 13 is
+     sent then the router crashes, i have managed to reproduce it a second time on video which is attached below.

 3. **Erratic Command Execution and Resource Leaks**:
    ```bash